Schwzz/Trollerzz/README.md

 ## ✨ Features

-- **Advanced GUI Framework**: Paginated player list and toggleable menus for a seamless admin experience.
+- **Advanced GUI Framework**: Paginated player list and expanded 54-slot toggleable menus for a seamless admin experience.
-- **10 Unique Trolls**: Ranging from subtle psychological pranks to chaotic inventory management.
+- **13 Unique Trolls**: Ranging from subtle psychological pranks to chaotic inventory management.
 - **Smart Logic**: Automatic cleanup on player disconnect and sophisticated stalker AI for the "Haunt" troll.
 - **Cross-Version Support**: Built using XSeries to ensure sound and material compatibility across versions.